Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - ChefRude for testing and the night icon sprites (as well as better fog textures)

 ## Changelog
+v1.3.3
+- Harvey's 8-heart scene gives the temp scale.
+C now is Kraggs, the in-game scale.
+- Dual lightning strikes removed (was erroneously triggering additional lightning on stormy daysaw)
+- Apparently I never actually wrote in the code to spawn ghosts. :|

 v1.3.2
 - the moon also disappears now when the rest of the shipping menu fades
+- hazardous moon events can be turned off.

 v1.3.1
 - fixed the evening fog.
 Forgot to remove the debug line.